 All FIPDes students are covered by the Marsh insurance.
 Information on terms and conditions and claim procedure can be found on the insurance company web pages.

-IMFSE students admitted autumn 2022 and after will be covered by an insurance from Expat & Co.
+IMFSE students are covered by an insurance from Expat & Co.

 All information is available on the IMFSE student portal.

 All students are covered by the Expat&Co student insurance (basic version).
 It covers unexpected medical expenses, provides accident cover and protects against some costs arising from civil liabilities (a kind of third-party insurance which is required in many European countries).
 The insurance will also provide assistance if you lose your passport, tickets or other travel documents.
 All students receive an insurance certificate by email before the start of the programme.
 You can find the general conditions and claim forms on the Expat&Co website.

 The extra insurances FAS+ and Student IN cover all your expenses for acute illness and accidents.
 These insurances also contains a liability coverage, a dental coverage and a property coverage.